wenmnal/wenmnal.github.io/docs/Physics/More_is_Different.md

-The essential idea is that in the so called $N\to \infty$limit of large systems (on our own, macroscopic scale) it is not only convenient but essential to realize that matter will undergo mathematically sharp, singular "phase transitions\" to states in which the microscopic symmetries, and even the microscopic equations of motion, are in a sense violated.
+The essential idea is that in the so called $N\to \infty$limit of large systems (on our own, macroscopic scale) it is not only convenient but essential to realize that matter will undergo mathematically sharp, singular "phase transitions"to states in which the microscopic symmetries, and even the microscopic equations of motion, are in a sense violated.
 The symmetry leaves behind as its expression only certain characteristic behaviors, for instance, long-wavelength vibrations, of